East Penn school board holds emergency meeting amid election issues

 "I don't think people realize how much can't happen if school boards can't vote.
 If we didn't have a quorum, we couldn't vote on anything.
 So that means people can't be hired, the district can't pay its bills," said School Board Director Alisa Bowman.

-Fortunately, as a way to avoid any voting issues- Dr. Ken Bacher, former school board president, has agreed to stick around a little longer until the election issues are hashed out.
+Fortunately, as a way to avoid any voting issues, Bacher has agreed to stick around a little longer until the election issues are hashed out.

-After a unanimous vote, Dr. Ken Bacher was sworn back in today and will fill that vacancy on the board until the County certifies those outstanding votes.
+After a unanimous vote, he was sworn back in Sunday and will fill that vacancy on the board until the county certifies those outstanding votes.